 Building on the success of this first foray into modular construction, MHC is now counseling other affordable housing developers on the best uses for this strategy, as well as forging ahead with new modular buildings of our own.
-When 1064 Mission, developed in partnership with Episcopal Community Services of San Francisco, opens next year, it will be the city’s largest permanent supportive housing community – and thanks to the use of modular construction, six months will have been shaved off the construction time.
-MHC is also currently developing two modular communities in Los Angeles, Sixth Street Place and Whitter Boulevard, and assessing new projects in the pipeline to see if modular construction could expedite their build times and save costs.
+When 1064 Mission, developed in partnership with Episcopal Community Services of San Francisco, opens this year, it will be the city’s largest permanent supportive housing community.
+MHC is also currently developing two modular communities in Los Angeles, Sixth Street Place, and Whittier Boulevard, and assessing new projects in the pipeline to see if modular construction could expedite their build times and save costs.

 Of course, as with all construction innovations, modular represents a means to an end for Mercy Housing: namely, improving our ability to help more residents find the stability to achieve their dreams.
 At the dedication event on April 28, resident Naya shared the way moving into Tahanan helped them build towards their goal to create empowering children’s literature with their YouTube channel.
 Partners, residents and staff expressed gratitude for the features found at all Mercy Housing residences: deep, permanent affordability, top-tier services, striking design elements, and safe, high-quality homes.
 At MHC, we will continue to scope out new ways to achieve that reality for as many people as possible, and to advance solutions that meet the scale and urgency of California’s housing crisis.